 \subsubsection{Sequence Pair (SP)}

 SP is a traditional combinatorial way of encoding solutions in chip placement~\cite{murata1996vlsi}, which represents a chip placement solution by a pair of permutations $\bm{s} = (\pi^{+}, \pi^{-})$ of $k$ modules \(\{m_{i}\}_{i=1}^{k}\).
 SP extracts relative relationships between modules from the permutations and then determines their coordinates on the chip canvas by the longest common subsequence (LCS) algorithm.
-Detailed SP problem formulation flow is shown in Algorithm~\ref{alg:sequence_pair_formulation}.
+The detailed SP problem-formulation flow is shown in Algorithm~\ref{alg:sequence_pair_formulation}.

 For any two modules \(m_{i}\) and \(m_{j}\), their relative positions (i.e., left, right, down, up) are determined by comparing their indices in \(\pi^{+}\) and \(\pi^{-}\).
 Specifically, for each module \(m_{i}\), we compute its position indices \(pos^{+}(i)\) in \(\pi^{+}\) and \(pos^{-}(i)\) in \(\pi^{-}\).
 The relative relationships are established as follows: If \(pos^{+}(i) < pos^{+}(j)\) and \(pos^{-}(i) < pos^{-}(j)\), \(m_{i}\) is to the left of \(m_{j}\); If \(pos^{+}(i) > pos^{+}(j)\) and \(pos^{-}(i) < pos^{-}(j)\), \(m_{i}\) is below \(m_{j}\).
 These relationships are stored in the horizontal order array \(H\) and vertical order array \(V\).
-Then, the LCS algorithm is applied on \(H\) and \(V\) to determine the horizontal and vertical orders, from which \(x\) and \(y\) coordinates of the modules are calculated.
-Finally, these coordinates are adjusted to ensure no overlaps and minimal area, yielding the final placement solution \( \{(x_{i}, y_{i})\}_{i=1}^{k}\), where $(x_{i}, y_{i})$ is the physical coordinate of module $m_i$ on the chip canvas.
+Then, the LCS algorithm is applied to \(H\) and \(V\) to determine the horizontal and vertical orders, from which \(x\) and \(y\) coordinates of the modules are calculated.
+Finally, these coordinates are adjusted to avoid overlaps and minimize area, yielding the final placement solution \( \{(x_{i}, y_{i})\}_{i=1}^{k}\), where $(x_{i}, y_{i})$ is the physical coordinate of module $m_i$ on the chip canvas.
 SP provides a structured combinatorial framework for encoding module placements, leveraging permutation-based relationships to ensure minimal area placement with no further adjustments needed.
 Its formulation is intuitive for modeling relative positions, making it suitable for problems where positional constraints dominate.
 However, the permutation search space grows exponentially with the number of modules.
 Additionally, extracting the relative relationships for all module pairs requires $O(k^2)$ time complexity due to the double-loop structure, leading to high computational costs and poor scalability for large designs~\cite{nature-graph}.